CameronEx/whatsmyip/README.md

 ### Installation

-There are two parts to this application, one being for your 'server' and another being for the client.
+There are two parts to this application, one being for your 'server' and another being for the 'client'.
+The server needs to sit outside your monitored network

-Clone this repository to the client, then run the setup.py in
+1. Clone this repository to the client, then run the setup.py in

 ```sh
 $ git clone https://gitlab.com/camerone/whatsmyip